 Dealing with special needs requires special attention.
 This is not something that can just be done without careful planning and execution.
 As a researcher, I made it a point that I followed all the necessary steps in doing data gathering.
 The first thing I did was to seek permission to conduct the study from the authorities of Holy Cross of Davao College.
 The gathering of relevant data commenced after the approval of the Research Ethics Committee.
 After which, I seek endorsement from the Dean of the Graduate School of Holy Cross of Davao College.
 Next, since the participants involved are parents and significant others of a child who has multiple disabilities, I requested permission from the Office of the Schools Division Superintendent and approval from the parents and the significant others themselves.
 This was done by completing the required forms and it was then emailed to the Division Office.
 Informed consent was given to the identified research participants and personal meetings and audio calls with the identified research participants were conducted.

-In here, I explained to them the main purpose of the study and made sure that their participation was voluntary.
+Here, I explained the main purpose of the study to them and made sure that their participation was voluntary.
 After all the ethical considerations were presented to the informants, I then conducted an in-depth interview wherein I asked the participants the prepared questions.
 During the interview, I saw to it that parents who have a child with multiple disabilities were allowed to express his or her ideas freely and comfortably.
 During the interview, I recorded all the answers.
-Also, I did not only rely on the audio recording alone but also, made sure that I took down notes during the interview.
+Also, I did not only rely on the audio recording alone but also made sure that I took down notes during the interview.
 I also include in the note recording the movements, gestures, and expressions that I observed from the informants.
-I was also able to personally see the situations of the parents as I conducted the interviews in their house, and I was also overwhelmed with the difficult conditions they are in.
+I was also able to personally see the situations of the parents as I conducted the interviews in their house, and I was also overwhelmed by the difficult conditions they are in.
 The same data-gathering procedures were also done for those significant others who were deemed to provide relevant data in this exploration.
 Next, the answers during the interviews were then transcribed, analyzed, and interpreted confidentially.
 Then, all the findings that I got from this study were summarized to come up with conclusions and recommendations.

-As a researcher, I also gave emphasis on the subjectivity that comes along with a qualitative study such as this.
-I made it a point to address subjectivity or partiality of the procedures and results of this study.
-As mentioned, multiple sources were used to be able to avoid a one-sided story, instead, have various sources that can provide significant details about the experiences of the parents who take care of a child with multiple disabilities.
-Also, I used a clear and structured interview guide wherein all questions were asked in a consistent manner so that I can prevent being biased in my way of questioning.
-All the important terms were properly explained also to the participants so that there would be confusion among them.
-Furthermore, even in the selection of the participants, I ensured inclusion and exclusion criteria to be able to come up with participants that were able to represent the broader population of those who take care of a child with multiple disabilities.
+As a researcher, I also emphasized the subjectivity that comes along with a qualitative study such as this.
+I made it a point to address the subjectivity or partiality of the procedures and results of this study.
+As mentioned, multiple sources were used to be able to avoid a one-sided story; instead, have various sources were used that can provide significant details about the experiences of the parents who take care of a child with multiple disabilities.
+Also, I used a clear and structured interview guide wherein all questions were asked in a consistent manner so that I could prevent being biased in my way of questioning.
+All the important terms were properly explained to the participants so that there would be no confusion among them.
+Furthermore, even in the selection of the participants, I ensured inclusion and exclusion criteria to be able to come up with participants who were able to represent the broader population of those who take care of a child with multiple disabilities.